panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 ## 9. Summary

-The object destructuring is a powerful feature of JavaScript that lets you easily extract properties from an object, and right away bind these values to variables.
+The object destructuring is a powerful feature of JavaScript that lets you easily extract properties from an object and bind these values to variables.

-What I especially like about object destructuring is the concise syntax, and the ability to extract multiple variables in just one statement.
+What I especially like about object destructuring is the concise syntax and ability to extract multiple variables in one statement.